varunLokare/amFOSS-tasks/Task-05/Grand Line Guardian/README.md

 The task contents are to be displayed real time so we js need to run the program in the loop in a interval of time less then 1s ( as given by the task instructor) so it allows us to run the program or display the content in real time.

+## Requirements :

+The task only has one external denepdency `rich=15.0.0` and the other modules used in the task such as `0s`,`sys`,`select` and `datetime` are the part of python's standard libarary

+Note : psutil is not being used for this task.

+## Concepts Learned :

+While grinding through this task ive learned several new topics and concepts like :

+# 1. Linux "/proc" file system:

+The linux `/proc` is a virtual file provided by linux to give the information about processes and system information .

+# 2. Process IDs:

+I found out that every process that runs in our system has a PID ( process id ) which is useful to access the information under `/proc`.

+# 3.Process statistics :

+Ive learned how Linux stores the information related to  CPU and memory of each individual procoesses.

+# 4. CPU Timin and clock ticking :

+Got to know that CPU usage can be calculated by comparting CPU time between two different points insted of js reading a fixed CPU percentage .

+# 5. Terminal application :

+Learnt how terminal application can continuoulsy update its output without printing a new output every time the application is refreshed .

+# 6. Linux management:
+Got to understand how linx keeps track of the running processes and provice their information through the kernel interfact .

+## Resources used:
+1.AMFOSS Praveshan Task 05 description
+2.Linux /proc filesystem documentation
+3.Rich Python documentation.
+4.Operating Systems: Three Easy Pieces